arangodb/arangojs/docs/Drivers/JS/Reference/Database/Queries.md

 versions of ArangoDB.
 {% endhint %}

-Additionally _opts.timeout_ can be set to a non-negative number to force the request to be cancelled after that amount of milliseconds.
+Additionally _options.timeout_ can be set to a non-negative number to force the request to be cancelled after that amount of milliseconds.
 Note that this will simply close the connection and not result in the actual query being cancelled in ArangoDB, the query will still be executed to completion and continue to